Daniel-KM/Omeka-S-module-SearchSolr/README.md

     3. The search form should appear.
 Type some text then submit the form to display the results as grid or as list.
 The page can be themed.

+**IMPORTANT**

+Don’t forget to check Search facets and sort fields of each search page each time that the list of node fields is modified : the fields that don’t exist anymore are removed, but the new ones or the renamed ones are not added.

+Furthermore, a check should be done when a field has the same name for items and item sets.

-Don’t forget to reindex the fields each time the Solr config is updated.
+Don’t forget to reindex the fields each time the Solr config is updated too.

+The update of the index should be done regularly too, so add a cron task on the server.

 Solr install on Debian <a name="solr-install"></a>